HetSys/SpinDec2/README.md

   * A non-constant diffusive mobility field using the Darkens equation
   * Temperature dependent atomic mobilities

 * Pseudo-Spectral solver with constant mobility

+For full documentation, please see the wiki: https://hetsys.github.io/SpinDec2/

 The following is an example end state using the explicit Eulerian solver with an initial concentration range of 0.31 to 0.32: